uiuctml/npc-dataset-utils/README.md

 ## Project Overview

-This codebase contains utilities for processing and manipulating datasets for the Neural Probabilistic Circuit (NPC) project.
+This codebase provides utilities for processing and manipulating datasets for the Neural Probabilistic Circuit (NPC) project.
 The NPC project focuses on the following four datasets:

 - [Animals with Attributes 2 (AwA2)](https://cvml.ista.ac.at/AwA2/)
 - [CelebFaces Attributes (CelebA)](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)
 - [German Traffic Sign Recognition Benchmark (GTSRB)](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign)
 - [Modified National Institute of Standards and Technology (MNIST)](https://www.kaggle.com/datasets/hojjatk/mnist-dataset)

-This project provides scripts for each of the datasets above to process and organize them into the format and structure required by the NPC pipeline.
+Scripts are provided for each dataset to process and organize them into the format and structure required by the NPC pipeline.
 For the NPC project, the MNIST dataset is further processed into the _MNIST Addition_ dataset, as described in this [paper](https://proceedings.neurips.cc/paper_files/paper/2018/file/dc5d637ed5e62c36ecb73b654b05ba2a-Paper.pdf).

-Certain datasets, such as GTSRB, do not include attribute labels.
-To address this, the codebase offers a set of Qt-based graphical software that allow users to create and examine attribute labels for any dataset.
-A verification script is included to ensure the consistency and correctness of user-created labels.
+Certain datasets, such as GTSRB, lack attribute labels.
+To address this, the codebase includes a set of Qt-based graphical software that allow users to create and examine attribute labels for any dataset.
+A verification script is included to check the consistency and correctness of user-created labels.

-Finally, the codebase provides additional utility scripts to split datasets into training, validation, and testing subsets, and to generate Probabilistic Circuit (PC) datasets from those splits.
+In addition, utility scripts are available for splitting datasets into training, validation, and testing subsets, and for generating Probabilistic Circuit (PC) datasets from those splits.
 These PC datasets are then used by the `learnspn` project to construct and generate PCs.

 ## Project Prerequisites